JaydenChang03/Sunsights/frontend/README.md

 3. Upload the file using the file uploader.
 4. Wait for processing to complete.
 5. Review the summary statistics and individual results.
-6. Download the complete analysis report if needed.

 ### Analytics Dashboard
 1. Navigate to the Analytics tab.